1313e/e13Tools/docs/source/user/colormaps.rst

     plt.scatter(x, y, c=z, cmap=cmap, s=300)
     plt.show()

-Accessing the colormaps in other packages than *matplotlib* would require reading in the text-files in the ``e13tools/colormaps`` directory, which contain the RGB values of every colormap, and registering them in the package manually.
+Accessing the colormaps in other packages than *matplotlib* would require reading in the text-files in the ``e13tools/colormaps`` directory, which contain the normalized RGB values of every colormap, and registering them in the package manually.

 Background